ReiNoIkari/Morphological-Image-Processing/morpho.md

 ### Skeletonize

-The Skeletonize is used in order to only have left a skeleton (or the boundary of an object).
+The Skeletonize operator is used in order to only have left a skeleton (from the boundary of an object).
 It takes as input a binary image, and as output a binary too.
 Only the default ImageJ default function was used as we didn't find any ready to use plugin that we thought interesting.

 The skeletonize operation give an image as follows :